 What is Sexting?

-State and federal anti-child pornography laws are very broad.
-For instance, federal law (and most if not all states) considers any sexually suggestive image of a minor as child pornography.
-The government can prosecute anyone for the production, distribution, reception, and possession of an image of child pornography.
-Hence, sexting and possessing a sext of a minor is illegal.
-Moreover, the act constitutes a strict liability crime.
-This means the government can prosecute someone even if they reasonably thought the sexts were from an adult but were actually from a child.
+It follows that sexting and possessing a sext of a minor is illegal.
+Moreover, it’s a strict liability crime.
+This means the government can prosecute someone even if they reasonably thought the sext was from an adult but was actually from a child.
+Simple possession is enough to be found guilty.

-- the laws require punitive action against sending and receiving;
+- The laws require punitive action against sending/receiving.

-- conviction will constitute a violation, misdemeanor, or felony;
+- A conviction will constitute a violation, misdemeanor, or felony.

-- legal provisions address “Romeo and Juliet” situations, where two minors send sexually explicit images to each other.
+- Legal provisions exist to address “Romeo and Juliet” situations, where two minors send sexually explicit images to each other.

-For example, ten states, including Utah, Florida, and Georgia, have felony provisions for sexting.
-Meanwhile, ten states, including Pennsylvania, Nevada, and Texas, have legal provisions to treat sexting as a violation.
-In these less serious states, judges order a fine, counseling, or community service.
+For example, ten states (including Utah, Florida, and Georgia) have felony provisions for sexting.
+Meanwhile, ten other states (including Pennsylvania, Nevada, and Texas) have legal provisions to treat sexting as a violation.
+In these less punitive states, judges order a fine, counseling, or community service.

-When sexting occurs between two minors, again, there is much variation between states in how to prosecute these cases.
-Generally, however, the laws treat sexting between minors with more levity than in anti-child porn cases.
+When sexting occurs between two minors, state law varies in how to prosecute these cases.
+Generally, however, the laws treat sexting between minors with more levity than in CSAM cases.
 For example, some states do not require sex offender registration, as is the case in Rhode Island, Vermont, and Nevada.

 What If There Was Consent?

-Consent can be a defense to sending or receiving sexts, but generally only between two adults.
-Only a handful of states allow this defense, including Florida, Louisiana, Nebraska, New Jersey, New Mexico, North Dakota, Oregon, Utah, and Vermont.
-Of these, only Nebraska treats consent as an affirmative defense if sexting occurred between two minors.
-Otherwise, like with statutory rape laws, minors cannot provide consent.
+Consent can be a defense to sending or receiving sexts, but generally only when it occurs between two adults.
+A handful of states allow this defense, including Florida, Louisiana, Nebraska, New Jersey, New Mexico, North Dakota, Oregon, Utah, and Vermont.
+Of these, only Nebraska treats consent as an affirmative defense if the sexting occurred between two minors.
+Otherwise, as with statutory rape laws, minors cannot provide consent.

-What Happens If There Was Consent Between Two People, But No Consent to Distribute?
+What If There Was Consent, but Not to Distribute?